c3cbot/c3c-ufc-utility/README.md

 *(Chrome Web Store version is under false DMCA takedown as of 2024-08-16, in process of reinstating)*

+*(Microsoft Edge Add-ons version is temporary taken down as a result of complaint from Facebook (Meta Platforms, Inc.) regarding trademark violation.
+We're in the process of chossing a new name to be compliant)*

 A Chromium-based/Firefox-compatible browser extension.
 Used to import/export fbstate.json file to be used with C3C or any other bots based on fca-unofficial/facebook-chat-api.

 ~~See how to install this thing (v1): https://www.youtube.com/embed/KN6UzbisSFo~~

+**THIS EXTENSION IS NOT ENDORSED OR AUTHORIZED BY FACEBOOK.**

 -----